On Leveraging Unlabeled Data for Concurrent Positive-Unlabeled Classification and Robust Generation: Discussion and Conclusion

 \section{Discussion and Conclusion}

+Due to the computation cost, we leave the efficacy demonstration of our approach on larger datasets, such as ImageNet, as future works.
+Since our CNI-CGAN approach is agnostic to the estimator choice of PU classification and thus is beneficial to general PU classifiers, we mainly focus on the most typical multi-PU non-negative estimator we elaborated in our work, while leaving the further investigation on more PU estimators as the extension of our work in the future.

-In this paper, we proposed a new method, CNI-CGAN, to jointly exploit PU classification and conditional generation.
-It is, to our best knowledge, the first method of such kind to break the ceiling of class-label scarcity, by combining two promising yet separate methodologies to gain massive mutual improvements.
-CNI-CGAN can learn the clean data distribution from noisy labels given by a PU classifier, and then enhance the performance of PU classification through data augmentation in various settings.
-We have demonstrated, both theoretically and experimentally, the superiority of our proposal on diverse benchmark datasets in an exhaustive and comprehensive manner.
-In future, it will be promising to investigate learning strategies on imbalanced data, e.g., cost-sensitive learning~\cite{elkan2001foundations}, to extend our approach to broader settings, which will further cater to real-world scenarios where only highly unbalanced data are available.
+In this paper, we proposed CNI-CGAN that breaks the ceiling of class-label scarcity by combining two promising yet separate methodologies to gain massive mutual improvements.
+CNI-CGAN can learn the clean data distribution from noisy labels given by a PU classifier and then enhance the performance of PU classification through data augmentation in various settings.
+We have demonstrated, both theoretically and experimentally, the superiority of our proposal on diverse benchmark datasets exhaustively and comprehensively.